cosmos/sdk-tutorials/tutorials/9-path-to-prod/4-genesis.md

 <HighlightBox type="tip">

-If you would like to see how to apply what you learned, you can go straight to the exercise in [Simulate Production in Docker](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md) to start from scratch.
+If you would like to see how to apply what you've learned, you can go straight to the exercise in [Simulate production in Docker](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md) to start from scratch.

 More specifically, you can jump to:

-* [Blockchain elements](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#blockchain-elements) to see how to prepare early blockchain elements like the consensus denom,
+* [Blockchain elements](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#blockchain-elements), to see how to prepare early blockchain elements like the consensus denom.
-* [Genesis](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#genesis) to see how to prepare the blockchain's genesis, including the genesis validator transactions.
+* [Genesis](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#genesis), to see how to prepare the blockchain's genesis, including the genesis validator transactions.

 </HighlightBox>